 Sunscreen: Depending on the park and the time of year you’re likely to be exposed to plenty of sun.
 Seriously, some of these parks can zap you if you don’t wear sunscreen.
 We happen to like this one because it works AND it’s not full of a bunch of chemicals.

-Gas: Be sure to fuel up in Wall right outside of the park’s northern entrance as there arern’t many options around the park.
+Be sure to fuel up in Wall right outside of the park’s Pinnacles entrance as there aren’t many options around the park.